 - Advocate for public policies and practices that effectively address interpersonal violence.

-Students interested in obtaining a concentration in Domestic Violence within a Master of Public Administration (MPA) or Master of Criminal Justice (MCJ) program must apply and enroll in the MPA or MCJ program within the School of Public Affairs (SPA) and must adhere to all master degree program requirements.
-Students are admitted first to the degree program, and then to the PDV.
-As part of the application process, applicants interview with the program director to discuss the unique nature of the concentration’s content, cohort structure, and scheduling.
+Students interested in obtaining a concentration in Gender-Based Violence within a Master of Public Administration (MPA) or Master of Criminal Justice (MCJ) program must apply and enroll in the MPA or MCJ program within the School of Public Affairs (SPA) and must adhere to all master degree program requirements.
+In concert with the application process, applicants are asked to have an informational meeting with the program director to discuss the unique nature of the concentration’s content, cohort structure, and scheduling.

-The PDV also offers a Graduate Certificate in Domestic Violence Studies and Certificate in Interpersonal Violence and Health Care for individuals not interested in a degree program.
+The PGV also offers a Graduate Certificate in Domestic Violence Studies and Certificate in Interpersonal Violence and Health Care for individuals not interested in a degree program.

 Visit the Center on Domestic Violence

-* For more information on the Domestic Violence concentration, please complete a request for more information form on our website.
+For more information on the Gender-Based Violence concentration, please complete a request for more information form.